Jazz in Portland, Oregon

 In 2016, David Stuckey of Oregon Public Broadcasting wrote, "In the 1940s and '50s, Portland's jazz scene was a mixture of cultural progression and intense audio experience."
 In 2019, Willamette Week described Portland, Oregon's jazz scene as "constantly shifting" and said, "It often feels like the fate of Portland jazz hangs in the balance."

+The Cathedral Park Jazz Festival is held annually at Cathedral Park.
+The Portland Jazz Festival and Vanport Jazz Festival are other recurring jazz festival in the city.
+Elsewhere in the Portland metropolitan area, the Mt.
+Hood Jazz Festival is held annually in Gresham.